-Bribery in the US is a crime punishable by imprisonment or fines, or both.
+Bribery is a crime punishable by imprisonment or fines, or both.
 Importantly, it can also result in forfeiture of the benefits of the crime, including the right to payment for services provided under the illegally procured contract.
-In short, offering a bribe to get work is a serious mistake in the United States.
 The person and the company offering the bribe will suffer criminal prosecution, will likely lose the right to be paid under that contract (even if the work was performed) and may suffer other adverse consequences as a by-product of the illegal activity, such as suspension or debarment from the right to perform work for any government agency.
-Bribery is taken very seriously in the United States and is zealously prosecuted.
+Bribery is taken very seriously in the US and is zealously prosecuted.

-Foreign companies working in the United States need to learn the distinctions between acceptable practice in other jurisdictions internationally and in the United States, as innocent, allowable gift-giving to a government representative in other parts of the world is looked upon harshly in the United States and can have serious legal consequences.
-Even treating a government employee to a dinner can result in serious disciplinary action against the government official and, at a minimum, the suspicion of illegal bribery by the contractor.
+Foreign companies working in the US need to learn the distinctions between acceptable practice in other jurisdictions internationally and in the US, as innocent, allowable gift-giving to a government representative in other parts of the world is looked upon harshly in the US and can have serious legal consequences.
+Even treating a government employee to dinner can result in disciplinary action against the government official and, at a minimum, the suspicion of illegal bribery by the contractor.
 Moreover, foreign contractors should be aware that civil and criminal prosecution under the FCPA is not restricted to just US companies working abroad or foreign companies working in the US or on a US-funded project.
 Instead, the FCPA is far-reaching and has been successfully used by the US government to investigate and prosecute foreign corporations for corrupt practices occurring in foreign countries on non-US projects, based merely on incidental or tangential contacts with the US that are unrelated to the project.

-6 Reporting bribery
+Reporting bribery

-Under local law, must employees of the project team members report suspicion or knowledge of bribery of government employees and, if so, what are the penalties for failure to report?
+6 Under local law, must employees of the project team members report suspicion or knowledge of bribery of government employees and, if so, what are the penalties for failure to report?

-In the US, employees of most project teams have no affirmative obligation to report suspicion or knowledge of bribery of a government official or government employee.
+Employees of most project teams have no affirmative obligation to report suspicion or knowledge of bribery of a government official or government employee.
 Similarly, the employee has no obligation to report any fraudulent or criminal conduct by its employer or other project participants.
 However, on projects performed pursuant to contracts with the federal government or funded by the federal government, there is an obligation to self-report conduct that violates any law, thus requiring that any participation in bribery be reported.
 Federal contractors are obliged to maintain a compliance programme that includes, among many other elements, policies to encourage employees to report their suspicion or knowledge of such violations.
-'Whistle-blower' laws also exist pursuant to both federal and state statutes to encourage employees to voluntarily report incidents of fraud, bribery, criminal conduct, and other statutory violations.
-These laws are designed to protect employees who report such activities against retaliation, such as by demotion or termination of employment.
-If an employee was retaliated against for whistle-blowing, a court can order reinstatement of the employee to the same position, and award compensation for all lost wages and benefits, reasonable costs and attorneys' fees, and punitive damages.
+Whistle-blower laws also exist pursuant to both federal and state statutes to encourage employees to voluntarily report incidents of fraud, bribery, criminal conduct and other statutory violations.
+These laws are designed to protect employees who report these activities against retaliation, such as by demotion or termination of employment.
+If an employee was retaliated against for whistle-blowing, a court can order the reinstatement of the employee to the same position, and award compensation for all lost wages and benefits, reasonable costs and attorneys' fees, and punitive damages.

-7 Political contributions
+Political contributions

-Is the making of political contributions part of doing business?
+7 Is the making of political contributions part of doing business?
 If so, are there laws that restrict the ability of contractors or design professionals to work for public agencies because of their financial support for political candidates or parties?